 Periods of layoff, but additional seniority shall not accrue during such periods of layoff.

 Service that is followed by a break in service of more than five years shall not be included in the calculation of seniority, and service that is followed by a break in service of two or more semesters shall not be included in the calculation of eligibility for continuing appointment.
+This section does not apply to Associate Lecturers/Clinical Associate Lecturers.

-Suspension and Dismissal for Disciplinary Reasons
+21.14 Suspension and Dismissal for Disciplinary Reasons

-The provisions contained in Article 18, Sections 18.1 through 18.5 shall apply to non-tenure system faculty members.
+21.14.1 The provisions contained in Article 18, Sections 18.1 through 18.5 shall apply to non-tenure-track faculty members.

-Except for serious misconduct, progressive discipline shall ordinarily be applied which may include specific attempts to remediate conduct or performance, as well as measures such as reprimand, censure, or suspension.
+21.14.2 Except for serious misconduct, progressive discipline shall ordinarily be applied, which may include specific attempts to remediate conduct or performance, as well as measures such as reprimand, censure, or suspension.

-Notwithstanding the provisions contained in the Dismissal Hearing Procedures section of Article 18.5, whenever the University seeks to suspend or dismiss a non-tenure system faculty member, the following procedures shall apply:
+21.14.3 Notwithstanding the provisions contained in the Dismissal Hearing Procedures section of Article 18.5, whenever the University seeks to suspend or dismiss a non-tenure-track faculty member, the following procedures shall apply:

-Suspension and Dismissal Hearing Procedures.
-These procedures shall apply to all instances where suspension or dismissal of a non-tenure system faculty member is being considered except those covered by the ”Policy on Responsible Conduct of Research and Scholarly Activities” as implemented by the two campuses’ established written procedures; and by the “University of Massachusetts Sexual Harassment Policy” (T92-037) as implemented by the two campuses’ established written procedures.
+21.14.4 Suspension and Dismissal Hearing Procedures.
+These procedures shall apply to all instances where suspension or dismissal of a non-tenure-track faculty member is being considered except those covered by the “Policy on Responsible Conduct of Research and Scholarly Activities.”
+It is expected that, where remediation is deemed possible, Department Chairs will file formal charges only after attempting to resolve the situation informally with the faculty member.

 Initiation of the Process.
 The appropriate academic Department Chair shall initiate the suspension/dismissal process.

-Informal Resolution Process.
-Prior to the filing of formal charges, the University and the Union shall make every effort to resolve or remediate the matter informally.
-Such informal efforts could include the faculty member, the Union, the academic Department Chair, the Departmental Personnel Committee (or a sub-committee thereof), the Dean, and/or the Provost or designee(s).
-Informal efforts to resolve the matter shall not extend beyond thirty days without the written agreement of the faculty member and the academic Department Chair.

 Filing of Formal Charges.
-If informal efforts to resolve the matter are not successful, the academic Department Chair may file formal charges and a recommendation for suspension/dismissal.
-The written notice shall be given within ninety days after the University becomes aware of the matters giving rise to the charge, or of the latest incidence of a recurring or persistent problem, but this period may be extended for an additional thirty days in order to conduct the informal resolution process.
+If informal efforts to resolve the matter (when called for) are not successful, the academic Department Chair shall file formal charges and a recommendation for suspension/dismissal.
+The written notice shall be given within ninety days after the University becomes aware of the matters giving rise to the charge, or of the latest incidence of a recurring or persistent problem (though this period may be extended for an additional thirty days in order to conduct an informal resolution process).
 Such charges and recommendations shall be filed with the appropriate Dean with copies to the faculty member and the Union and shall include:

 A detailed statement of the charges, with reasonable particularity;